mctools/ncrystal/docs/ncmat_doc.md

 For crystalline materials with a @DEBYETEMPERATURE section, it is allowed to substitute a realistic VDOS spectrum with an idealised one, in which the density of states increases quadratically up to a cutoff energy, after which it becomes 0.
-In this model due to Debye, phonons states are considered uniformly distributed in momentum space, up to the cutoff - which is the Debye energy, or Boltzmann's constant times the Debye temperature.
+In this model due to Debye, phonon states are considered uniformly distributed in momentum space, up to the cutoff - which is the Debye energy, or Boltzmann's constant times the Debye temperature.
 This is represented with a
 @DYNINFO type of *vdosdebye*, e.g.: